Lowest Mortgage Rate in Canada. Starting from 2.99%

 For homeowners, the result could translate into significant savings from lower mortgage payments (or reduction in amortization for those with fixed-payment variable mortgages) — a potential silver lining for those comfortable banking on the 'risk for change' posed by a variable rate choice.

-Why wouldn't the BoC raise rates to combat higher 'tariff' inflation?
+Would the BoC raise rates to combat higher 'tariff' inflation?

 The BoC's sole mandate is to keep inflation to a 2.0% target.
 But this push-cost inflation would be superimposed on an already weakened Canadian economy (ironically, a result of recent higher rates imposed to tame inflation that went as high as 8.3% in June 2022).
 The central bank would shift its focus from fighting inflation to supporting the economy.